-For all its Dedicated Resources that require an E-Tag, «Customer Name» shall perform all necessary scheduling functions, and make other arrangements and adjustments, consistent with any RSS products and any other products and services «Customer Name» is purchasing from Power Services. «Customer Name» shall continue to be responsible for all non-scheduling provisions of its transmission agreement(s) used to serve «Customer Name»’s Total Retail Load, in accordance with the applicable OATT, including, but not limited to, the designation and undesignation of Network Resources, as defined by the applicable OATT.
+For all its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load that require an E-Tag, «Customer Name» shall perform all necessary scheduling functions, and make other arrangements and adjustments, consistent with any RSS products and any other products and services «Customer Name» is purchasing from Power Services. «Customer Name» shall continue to be responsible for all non-scheduling provisions of its transmission agreement(s) used to serve «Customer Name»’s Total Retail Load, in accordance with the applicable OATT, including, but not limited to, the designation and undesignation of Network Resources, as defined by the applicable OATT.

+«Customer Name» shall create and maintain any necessary source or sink codes in the NERC registry through webRegistry, or its successor, and notify BPA of such codes once created.

-«Customer Name» shall be charged for service according to the rates, terms and conditions for Transmission Scheduling Service-Partial specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» shall be charged for service according to the rates, terms and conditions for TSS-Partial specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.

-End Option 2 TSS-Partial
+End Option 3

 2. ASSIGNMENT OF SCHEDULING RIGHTS

-Prior to Power Services providing Transmission Scheduling Service, «Customer Name» shall:
+«Customer Name» agrees that:

-(1) notify Transmission Services that Power Services is the scheduling entity for service taken under «Customer Name»’s BPA NT Agreement;
+(1) Power Services is the scheduling entity for service taken under «Customer Name»’s NT Agreement with Transmission Services;

-(2) assign Power Services the right to acquire and manage secondary service pursuant to section 28.4 of the BPA OATT as necessary to fulfill BPA’s obligations under this Agreement; and
+(2) Power Services has the right to acquire and manage secondary service under «Customer Name»’s NT Agreement with Transmission Services pursuant to section 28.4 of the BPA OATT as necessary to fulfill Power Services’ obligations under this Agreement.
+If necessary, «Customer Name» will retain the right to acquire secondary service under their NT agreement to deliver any Dedicated Resources to their load; and

+(3) prior to Power Services providing TSS, Power Services will provide Transmission Services notice of (1) and (2) above.

+In the event that Transmission Services requires direct engagement from «Customer Name» on (1) or (2), «Customer Name» shall notify Transmission Services directly.

-(3) provide copies of «Customer Name»’s transmission agreement(s) used to serve «Customer Name»’s Total Retail Load.
+Upon request, «Customer Name» shall provide copies of any transmission agreement(s) used to serve «Customer Name»’s Total Retail Load.
 Additionally, over the term of this Agreement, «Customer Name» shall provide Power Services with any additional transmission agreements «Customer Name» enters into which are used for service to its Total Retail Load and all amendments and modifications to current copies of «Customer Name»’s transmission agreement(s).

 3. LOAD FORECAST

-If a daily load forecast is required by «Customer Name»’s transmission agreement(s), then BPA shall develop the daily and hourly load forecasts for «Customer Name»’s Total Retail Load. «Customer Name» shall cooperate with BPA in all load forecasting.
+«Customer Name» shall cooperate with BPA to provide any information BPA determines is necessary to support BPA’s forecast of «Customer Name» load to provide TSS.
 If any load specific information is needed for developing a daily or hourly load forecast, then «Customer Name» shall provide such information in a timely manner.

-Option 1: Include the following for customers purchasing Transmission Scheduling Service (TSS-Full)
+Option 1: Include the following for customers purchasing TSS-Full

-4. SCHEDULING OF «CUSTOMER NAME»’S DEDICATED RESOURCES(09/30/10 Version)
+4. SCHEDULING OF «CUSTOMER NAME»’S RESOURCES

-Drafter’s Note: Include the following language for customers that have one or more Dedicated Resources that BPA has determined no scheduling is necessary for delivery to load and list such resource(s).
+Drafter’s Note: Include the following language for customers that have one or more Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load that BPA has determined no scheduling is necessary for delivery to load and list such resource(s).
 Do not list a market purchase from BPA Power that qualifies as a Mid-C Resource Over Non-Firm.

-This section 4 shall not apply to «Customer Name»’s following Dedicated Resource(s): «Insert name(s) of non-applicable Dedicated Resource(s)».
+This section 4 shall not apply to «Customer Name»’s following Dedicated Resource(s) and Consumer-Owned Resources serving On-Site Consumer Load: «Insert name(s) of non-applicable resource(s)».
 BPA may unilaterally revise this list pursuant to section 9 of this exhibit.

 End Option

-4.1 Prescheduling(07/14/17 Version)
+4.1 Prescheduling